 A combination of a backbend, a balancing pose, hip opener, and a core strengthener, Wild Thing should be approached with a sense of playfulness and lighthearted curiosity as a joyful expression of your own grace and inner strength.

-We all have an inner “Wild Thing” or “Rock Star”—this pose is about letting it out!
+We all have a wild side — this pose is about letting it out!

 Note that those with any shoulder or wrist issues should approach this pose with caution and awareness.

 - Begin in Plank with your shoulders stacked directly over your wrists and your legs active and engaged.
 Bring your feet and legs together to touch and walk your right hand in to the center of your mat.

 - On an exhale, bring your weight into your right hand, roll onto the outer edge of your right foot, and extend your left arm straight up toward the ceiling to come into Side Plank (Vasisthasana).
 Keep your feet stacked on top of one another and your hips lifted.

 - From Side Plank, step your left foot back behind you with the left knee bent and place the ball of your left foot on the ground.

 - Begin to soften your shoulder blades and allow your upper back to curl into a backbend.
 Inhaling deeply, extend your lifted arm forward and down as a vibrant expression of the heart, and allow the head and neck to hang softly.